All Episodes

 And it's in that context that this committee will proceed.

-*sad noise* Talking to the auto execs this morning, uh, Barney Frank.
+Talking to the auto execs this morning, Barney Frank.

 Tom Brokaw, not happy, by the way, with Barney Frank.

-We early in the program uh uh Barney Frank uh expressed exasperation with Obama for not being more assertive on the Today Show today.
+Early in the program, Barney Frank expressed exasperation with Obama for not being more assertive.

-Well, Barney Fark's not the president, and uh Barack Obama is, and uh this is something that he feels very strongly about, and you see in his appointments already and keeping Bob Gates of the defense secretary, putting Jim Jones in as a national security advisor, that he does want to give the country not just the impression, but the reality that he is determined to try to close this polarized gap that we've had in Washington.
+And you see in his appointments already in keeping Bob Gates as the defense secretary, putting Jim Jones in as the national security advisor, that he does want to give the country not just the impression, but the reality that he is determined to try to close this polarized gap that we've had in Washington.

 Obama doesn't want to close it either.

-This is gonna be we are being stealthed with these appointments.
+This is going to be, we are being stealthed with these appointments.

-Let's let's not forget uh Tom Brokaw is not sure himself, even about uh Barack Obama.
+Let's not forget, Tom Brokaw is not sure himself even about Barack Obama.

 I don't know what Barack Obama's worldview is.